Chapter 6: Syntax

 Where does this do come from?

-Generally in English, in contexts that require an auxiliary for a grammatical reason, if there’s wasn’t already an auxiliary in the sentence then the auxiliary do shows up to give you the auxiliary you needed.
-This is true not only in questions but also in negated sentences:
+Generally in English, in contexts that require an auxiliary for a grammatical reason, do shows up whenever there wasn’t already an auxiliary in the sentence.
+This is true not only in questions but also in negative sentences, as shown in (7).
+There’s no way to make this sentence negative without adding do, as shown by the ungrammaticality of (7b) and (7c).

-If there’s already an auxiliary, however, you don’t get to add do for free in the same way:
+If there’s already an auxiliary, however, you don’t get to add do for free in the same way.
+This is shown in (8), where the presence of the auxiliary have makes it impossible to add auxiliary do, even in negative or interrogative sentences.

 The rule that adds do when a sentence requires an auxiliary in order to be grammatical is called Do-Support.

-There’s another way to form Yes-No Questions in English, without doing any movement at all.
+There’s another way to form Yes-No Questions in English, without any change in word order at all.
 This is by using question intonation: just pronouncing the sentence “as though it had a question mark.”

 So for example, alongside (9a), in some contexts I might just say (9b), without Subject-Auxiliary Inversion.